Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   buy
         -   bonus {amount} - Buys available bonus townblocks.
     -   delete {town name} - Admin/Mayor command to delete a town from towny's data folder's files.
+    -   merge {town name} - {town name} is the town which will be merged into the town owned by the mayor using the command.
     -   outlawlist {town} - Displays a list of outlaws for a town.
     -   outlaw {add/remove} {name} - Adds or removes an outlaw from a town's outlaw list
     -   outpost